cbaron/patchwork/readme.md

 Now you should be able to see the website in your browser at `http://localhost:4000`.

+In order to re-Gulp your js bundle when you modify the code, you'll need to run `npm watch:js` inside the `web` container:
+`$ docker-compose exec web npm run watch:js`

 ## A few helpful Docker commands